Table of Contents

 Before going into the details of various betta fish types, it’s important to understand that betta fish don’t have distinct breeds, but rather, they are described based on a combination of traits such as body color, fin size, and shape.
 For example, a betta with both crown tail fin shape and the dalmatian mutation is called a crown tail dalmatian betta.
 Similarly, a betta with a halfmoon fin shape and the rosetail mutation is termed a halfmoon rosetail.

-When buying a betta, it’s important to be aware that many sellers mislabel their bettas with multiple types to attract more interest.
 This can make it confusing to accurately identify and differentiate between the various fin and color types.
 The pet store breeders might neglect the care of betta fish, focusing solely on the fish’s appearance during breeding.

 Types of Betta Fish Based on Fin-categories